natalieagus/50002/docs/Hardware/f_fsm.md

 In this chapter, we have learned that we can build an FSM to compute many types of functions, such as implementing the *digital lock*.
 Some problems however, cannot be computed using FSMs, so the notion of FSMs alone is not enough to be an *ultimate* computing device that we need.

+{:.note}
->Remember that the goal of this course is to teach you how to build a **general-purpose computer** from the ground up.
+Remember that the goal of this course is to teach you how to build a **general-purpose computer** from the ground up.
 A *general-purpose computer* is supposed to an *ultimate computing device,* able to solve *various computational problems and tasks* such as your math homework, running video games, rending graphics, playing music or video, browsing the web, and many more.

 A classic simple example that cannot be computed using FSM is the **parenthesis checker** problem.